Where AI meets human systems

 SentimentArcs & Multimodal Analysis

 Open-source methodology for diachronic sentiment analysis in text and film.
 Created the first computational methodology for surfacing emotional arc in full-length literary narratives.
-Adopted globally with 95,000+ downloads.
+Student research using the methodology downloaded from institutions in 198 countries.